vectordotdev/vector/rfcs/2022-03-07-3829-better-support-for-large-aws-s3-batches.md

     upload_id: String,
     /// The time after which this batch will be completed.
     completion_time: DateTime<UTC>,
-    /// A list of uploaded parts e_tags.
-The part number is derived from the index.
+    /// A list of uploaded parts.
-    parts: Vec<String>,
+    parts: Vec<MultipartUploadPart>,
 }
 ```

 ## Drawbacks

-- By increasing the time during which events are not visible on the
-  destination store, this will increase the chances of data being
+- While this proposal does not change the timing of objects being
-  inaccessable due to crashes and other interruptions.
-This is not
-  strictly data loss, as the uploaded data is recoverable by other
-  means.
+  created in the bucket, it does increase the number of AWS actions
+  required to create an object.
+This may slightly increase costs for
+  users.
+- This multipart scheme raises the possibility of leaving unusable
+  data in the S3 bucket due to incomplete multipart uploads.
+This data
+  is technically recoverable, but not using the standard process.

 ## Prior Art

 The [S3 output plugin](https://docs.fluentd.org/output/s3) for fluentd
-creates one upload per hour by default.
-It uses a disk buffer to store
-the object before uploading.
+uses a disk buffer to store the object before uploading, but uses the
+standard `PutObject` action to upload the object.

 ## Alternatives